Hong Kong Board Predicts This New Post Covid Tourism Landscape

 • Mega events and a new tourism brand campaign will be launched to rebuild Hong Kong’s tourism image.

-One response to “Hong Kong Board Predicts This New Post Covid Tourism Landscape”
+One thought on “Hong Kong Board Predicts This New Post Covid Tourism Landscape”

 There is no doubt tourism, sport and area festivals are being impacted by pandemic